Adidas shakes up management to restore Europe, US growth

 Gil Steyaert, currently managing director of the North region for Adidas group, will head the new Western Europe structure.

-Shares in Adidas were up 1.2 percent at 0744 GMT, outperforming a flat German blue-chip index.
+Shares in Adidas were up 1.2 percent at 0744 GMT, outperforming a flat German blue-chip index .GDAXI.